kineticstoolkit/kineticstoolkit_doc/src/python_conditions.md

 which assigns the value of 5 to variable `a`.
 :::

-## Conditional code: `if`, `elif`, `else`
+## 📄 Conditional code: `if`, `elif`, `else`

-Now that we understand how to make comparisons, we will learn how to control the flow of the program as a result of these comparisons.
-The most important keyword for this effect is `if`:
+Now that we understand how to make comparisons, let's see how to control the flow of the program as a result of these comparisons.
+The most important keyword for this matter is `if`:

 ```
 if condition: